-Because the Pvolve Method is a low-impact, functional, and mindful exercise program, it’s safe for pregnancy as long as you do not have any restrictions from your physician.
-If you are cleared to exercise then P.volve is a great workout for pregnancy.
+Because the Pvolve Method is a low-impact, functional, and mindful exercise program, it’s safe for pregnancy and postpartum as long as you do not have any restrictions from your physician.
 One of the biggest myths that I hear is that pregnant women should not work their abdominals or core.
 This is the opposite of the truth!
 Women need to maintain their abdominal strength to support their changing body and posture.
 Pvolve focuses on postural alignment, strength training, flexibility, toning and circulation—all things that are crucial focuses for expecting mothers.

-“Your postpartum check up is usually around 6 weeks after your baby is born, but guidelines are changing and sometimes your physician will see you sooner.
-You can start doing P.volve as soon as you are cleared postpartum for exercise by your physician.
-If you have been doing P.volve during pregnancy then you should have no problem going right back to it since it’s low impact.
+Postpartum check ups are usually scheduled around 6 weeks after your baby is born, but guidelines are changing and sometimes your physician will see you sooner.
+You can start doing Pvolve as soon as you are cleared postpartum for exercise by your physician.
+If you have been doing Pvolve during pregnancy then you should have no problem going right back to it since it’s low impact.
 However, you may want to modify for the first week or two until you feel stronger.

 You can ease back into post-pregnancy exercises with the Post-Natal series with Cecily or try a workout in our Pre/Post-Natal collection is a great place to start.
 Carving out some time for self care will allow you to be more present in the special moments that come with motherhood.